 Looking for patties that pack a punch?
 Peanut punch that jerks your tastebuds back to life?
 Jerk chicken that’s simply dynamite?
 You've come to the right place, my friend.
 Because London is brimming with quality Caribbean restaurants and takeaways – all of which play a vital role in supplying the communities they serve with excellent food and an arena for people from all walks of life to come together over a communal sense of enjoyment.

-Whether you’re in the mood for a post-night double or a pre-night bowl of breeches-busting Oxtail stew, Caribbean food joints provide a sanctum of good eating that is hard to match.
+Whether you're in the mood for a post-night double or a pre-night bowl of breeches-busting Oxtail stew, Caribbean restaurants in London provide a sanctum of good eating that is hard to match.
 God knows a portion of ackee and saltfish has saved us from many a life-questioning hangover caused by a night of too much rum consumption.

-Often heavily spiced and dancing with fresh produce, food from the Caribbean is comfort at its finest.
-And, while we tend to advocate championing your local rice and peas-salespersons whenever possible, we’re encouraging you here to do a bit of food exploring throughout the capital.
+Often heavily spiced and dancing with fresh produce, food from the Caribbean is comfort at its finest and Caribbean restaurants in London are consequently some of the most comforting places to dine.
+And, while we tend to advocate championing your local rice and peas-salespersons whenever possible, we're encouraging you here to do a bit of food exploring throughout the capital.
 Because that comfort really can come in all sorts of shapes and sizes.

 London is chock-a-block with excellent Caribbean fare – from traditional Trinidadian roti huts to genuine Jamaican jerk drums, so trust us when we tell you that you’re never too far from someone doing the goods on some dangerously addictive dumplings.

-The following are some of Foodism's picks for the best places to pick up great Caribbean food in London.
+The following are some of Foodism's picks for the best places to pick up great roti and decadent curry goat at the best Caribbean restaurants in London.
 Is it an exhaustive guide?
 Far from it.
 But is every one of these restaurants and takeaways worth a visit to dine on some fantastic Caribbean cuisine?
 Absolutely.

 16 best Caribbean restaurants and takeaways in London